CurlsandCode/CurlsandCode.github.io/_posts/2017-05-15-key_words_in_object_oriented_programming.markdown

 > "The problem with object-oriented languages is they’ve got all this implicit environment that they carry around with them.
 You wanted a banana but what you got was a gorilla holding the banana and the entire jungle."- Joe Armstrong

-Even with my preference of procedural programming, I still had to push through and try to gain a working knowledge of Object Oriented Progamming and complete this section of learn.
-One thing I noticed with OOP, a lot of the directions reminded me of word problems in math.
+Even with my preference of procedural programming, I still had to push through and try to gain a working knowledge of Object Oriented Progamming, so I could complete this section of learn.
+One thing I noticed with the OOP section in learn, a lot of the directions reminded me of word problems in math.

-For example Here is the word problem you see on the test and the number sentence you need to formulate  in order to solve it :
+For example here is a math word problem you would see on a test and the number sentence you would need to formulate  in order to solve it :
 >
 > Word problem: “Sue has two pencils.
 She spends one hour at the store and buys three more pencils.
 How many pencils does Sue have in all?”
 >